palw3ey/ye3ftp/README.md

 # ye3ftp

-A docker FTP server based on vsftpd and Alpine.
+A container FTP server based on vsftpd and Alpine.
 Light, below 15 Mb.
 GNS3 ready.
 A FTP client is also included, the command is : lftp

 The /data folder is persistent, default login: tux/1234